arindam-29/Agentic_DataAnalyzer_GPT_AutoGen/README.md

-Create an Agentic AI project using AutoGen (Round Robin GroupChat Agents)
+Create an Agentic AI project using AutoGen (Round Robin GroupChat Agents)..

+Docker should be running before running this project